Moderate — Worry Is Starting to Cost You

 What is the recommended next step?

 Speak to a GP or licensed mental-health professional within the next two to four weeks.
-NICE guideline CG113 (UK) recommends low-intensity CBT or guided self-help as a first step for moderate GAD, escalating to high-intensity CBT or medication if symptoms persist.
-In the US, the APA practice guideline supports CBT and SSRIs as first-line treatments.
+Many offer low-intensity CBT or guided self-help as a first step for moderate worry, escalating to higher-intensity CBT or medication if symptoms persist.
+CBT and SSRIs are both common first-line options.

 Will I have to take medication?

 Not necessarily.
-Cognitive behavioural therapy is an effective standalone treatment for moderate GAD in many people.
+Cognitive behavioural therapy is an effective standalone option for many people.
 Medication (commonly an SSRI such as sertraline or escitalopram) is offered if therapy alone is insufficient, if symptoms are distressing enough to need rapid relief, or if you prefer that route.
-The decision is yours and your clinician's, not the screener's.
+The decision is yours and your clinician's, not the check-in's.

 How long does treatment usually take?

-A standard CBT course for GAD runs 12-16 weekly sessions.
+A standard CBT course for anxiety runs 12-16 weekly sessions.
 Many people start to feel meaningful improvement within 6-8 sessions.
 SSRIs typically take 4-6 weeks to show full effect.
-Recovery rates in randomised trials of CBT for moderate GAD are around 50-60%, with another 20-30% achieving partial improvement.
+Many people achieve substantial improvement in randomised trials, with a further share achieving partial improvement.

 Is moderate anxiety dangerous?

 It is not an immediate emergency, but it is a state worth treating.
-Untreated moderate anxiety often progresses to severe, frequently develops co-occurring depression, and can lead to substance use as a coping strategy.
-Earlier treatment is consistently associated with better long-term outcomes.
+Untreated moderate anxiety often progresses, frequently develops co-occurring depression, and can lead to substance use as a coping strategy.
+Earlier care is consistently associated with better long-term outcomes.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.